Claire Hanna

-Claire Aisling Hanna (born 19 June 1980) is an Irish Social Democratic and Labour Party (SDLP) politician from Northern Ireland.
-In December 2019, she was elected as Member of Parliament (MP) for Belfast South in the House of Commons.
-Previously, she had been a Member of the Legislative Assembly (MLA) for Belfast South from 2015 until her election to Parliament in 2019.
+Claire Aisling Hanna (born 19 June 1980) is an Irish politician who has served as Leader of the Social Democratic and Labour Party (SDLP) in Northern Ireland since 5 October 2024 following her successful, unopposed candidacy in its 2024 leadership election.
+She has served as the Member of Parliament (MP) for Belfast South and Mid Down (formerly Belfast South) since 2019.
+Hanna previously served as a Member of the Legislative Assembly (MLA) for Belfast South from 2015 until her election to the Westminster parliament in 2019.

 Early life and education

-Hanna was born in Connemara, County Galway, to parents Carmel Hanna and Eamon Hanna.
-She had two sisters and a brother.
-Hanna has lived in South Belfast since the age of three.
+Claire Aisling Hanna was born on 19 June 1980 in Galway, Ireland, to parents Carmel Hanna and Eamon Hanna, with two sisters and a brother.
+Eamon Hanna is a former general secretary of the SDLP.

+Hanna has lived in south Belfast since the age of three.
 She attended St Bride's Primary and Rathmore Grammar School, both in Belfast.
-Hanna holds a Bachelors of Science (BSc) with honours in International Relations from the Open University and a master's degree in Law (LLM) from Queen's University Belfast.
-In 1998, her mother Carmel became a Member of the Northern Ireland Assembly for the SDLP, representing Belfast South until 2010.
+Hanna holds a Bachelor of Science (BSc) honours degree in International Relations from the Open University and a master's degree in law (LLM) from Queen's University Belfast.
+In the 1998 Assembly election, her mother Carmel became a member of the Northern Ireland Assembly for the SDLP, representing Belfast South until 2010.

 Hanna's professional background is in international development, latterly in a policy and education role, and included work in Bangladesh, Haiti and Zambia.
 She was a campaigns officer for Concern Worldwide from 2005 to 2015.